 Influenza (flu) immunization: Myths and facts

-Influenza vaccines are a safe and effective way to help people stay healthy, prevent illness and even save lives.
 The influenza virus can cause serious illness and even death.
+Influenza vaccines are a safe and effective way to help people stay healthy.
+The vaccines can prevent influenza and its complications and even save lives.

 The influenza vaccines available in B.C. are either inactivated or live attenuated vaccines.
 The inactivated influenza vaccine is made of killed influenza viruses or parts of the viruses and is given by injection.
 The live attenuated influenza vaccine is made from weakened influenza viruses and is given as a nasal spray.

-Many people use the term flu to refer to any illness caused by a virus, such as the common cold or stomach flu, which can cause confusion.
-However, the influenza virus causes a respiratory illness that tends to be more severe than these viruses, and is more likely to cause complications.
+Many people use the term “flu” to refer to any illness, such as the common cold or stomach flu.
+However, the influenza virus causes a respiratory illness that tends to be more severe and is more likely to cause respiratory and other complications.

 Myths and facts about influenza and influenza immunization